akka/akka-grpc/docs/src/main/paradox/buildtools/sbt.md

 ### `sbt-protoc` settings

-To tune the [`sbt-protoc` additional options](https://github.com/thesamet/sbt-protoc#additional-options) such as the proto source directory you will need the following setting:
+To tune the [`sbt-protoc` additional options](https://github.com/thesamet/sbt-protoc#additional-options) such as the proto source directory you can configure them like this:

 ```scala